 This beautiful Jeremy Hotel has incredible architecture.
 It includes some of the best skyline views in the city.
 The location is convenient since it allows you to have incredibly easy access to the shops on Sunset Boulevard, Melrose Avenue, and the multiple hiking trails in the Hollywood Hills.

-The Hollywood hotel that is a part of the Standard Hotel chain is the coolest hotel chain in town.
-It has its very first location right in the center of Sunset Strip.
-The very first investors in the Hollywood hotel were Cameron Diaz, Leonardo DiCaprio, Benicio del Toro, D'arcy Wretzky and James Iha.
+The Hollywood Hotel, which is a part of the Standard Hotel chain, is the coolest hotel chain in town.
+Its very first location is right in the center of the Sunset Strip.
+The very first investors in the Hollywood hotel were Cameron Diaz, Leonardo DiCaprio, Benicio del Toro, D'arcy Wretzky, and James Iha.
 The Downtown favorite Alma is currently in charge of the culinary program.
-It features a mid-century style diner that is open twenty-four hours a day.
+It features a mid-century-style diner that is open twenty-four hours a day.

 Safety